ahudock/ahudock/README.md

 - Worked with web and graphic designers to understand their aesthetic logic and extend it throughout various apps, branding, and print media
-- Coordinated with executives, project managers, designers, and engineers to accurately scope, estimate, execute, and deliver projects
+- Coordinated with executives, project managers, designers, and engineers to accurately scope, estimate, execute, and deliver complex projects
 - Led SEO audits, adapted to evolving best practices, leveraged search analytics, keyword phrase data, site performance, and other metrics to improve pagespeed, accessibility, social engagement, and RWD, reduce network traffic,